microsoft/sbom-tool/docs/sbom-tool-arguments.md

                                               manifest directory will then be created at this location and the generated SBOM will be stored there.
     FetchLicenseInformation (-li)             If set to true, we will attempt to fetch license information of packages detected in the SBOM from the ClearlyDefinedApi.
     LicenseInformationTimeoutInSeconds (-lto) Specifies the timeout in seconds for fetching the license information.
 Defaults to 30 seconds.
 Has no effect if
                                               FetchLicenseInformation (-li) argument is false or not provided.
-A negative value specifies an infinite timeout.
+Valid values are from 1 to 86400.
+Negative values use the default value and Values exceeding the maximum are truncated to the maximum.
     EnablePackageMetadataParsing (-pm)        If set to true, we will attempt to parse license and supplier info from the packages metadata file (RubyGems, NuGet, Maven, Npm).
     Verbosity (-V)                            Display this amount of detail in the logging output.
                                               Verbose